gitsumhubs/decluttarr-enhanced/README.md

 -   Steers whether slow downloads are removed from the queue
 -   Blocklisted: Yes
--   Note: Does not apply to usenet downloads (since there users pay for certain speed, slowness should not occurr)
+-   Note: Does not apply to usenet downloads (since there users pay for certain speed, slowness should not occur)
 -   Type: Boolean or Dict
 -   Permissible Values:
       If bool: True, False